 - What is the civil partner visa?

-- What are the eligibility requirements for the visa application process?
+- Who is eligible for the visa application process?

-- What are the required documents to include in the visa application?
+- What are the required documents to include in this visa application?

-- What happens after the visa is approved?
+- What happens after this immigrant visa is approved?

 - How Can Total Law Help?